trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson5.md

 A Decision Tree does the exact same thing with data!
 It learns the best questions to ask to separate the data into different groups.

+> **🧠 How You Decide What to Eat**
+>
+> Your brain uses a decision tree every day!
+When you're hungry, you might think: "Am I in the mood for something sweet or savory?"
+If savory, "Do I want something quick or a full meal?"
+If quick, "Maybe a sandwich."
+You're following the branches of your own mental flowchart to make a decision!

 ---

 ### Part 2: Building the Tree (From Data to Flowchart)